C++98 OOP: Inheritance and Polymorphism

 }

-};At this point, a Multiple object internally contains two copies of the Base subobject—one from Derived1 and one from Derived2.
-When accessing value, the compiler doesn't know which copy you want and directly reports an ambiguity error.
+};At this point, the Multiple object contains two Base subobjects—one from Derived1 and one from Derived2.
+When accessing value, the compiler cannot determine which one you are referring to and reports an ambiguity error.

 C++ provides virtual inheritance to solve this problem: